-Income Level Cost Sharing Family income is < 159% FPL and Native American Tribe or Alaskan Native No annual enrollment feeNo cost sharing Family income is ≤ 159% FPL No annual enrollment fee No copayments for office visits Generic Prescription copay: \$1 Brand Prescription when no generic available copay: \$1 Brand prescription when generic available copay: \$3 Over-the-counter copay: \$1 \$10 non-emergency emergency room visits Income > 159% and < 211% FPL and Native American Tribe or Alaskan Native.
-No annual enrollment feeNo cost sharing Income > 159% and ≤ 211% FPL Annual enrollment fee: \$50 per child or \$100 maximum for two or more.
-Office visit copay: \$5 Outpatient hospital: \$5 Generic Prescription copay: \$1 Brand Prescription when no generic available copay: \$1 Brand prescription when generic available copay: \$1 Over-the-counter copay: \$1 \$25 non-emergency emergency room visits
+Income Level Cost Sharing

+Family income is < 159% No annual enrollment fee

+FPL and Native No cost sharing

+American Tribe or

+Alaskan Native

+Family income is $\leq 159\%$ • No annual enrollment fee

+FPL No copayments for office visits

+Generic Prescription copay: \$1

+• Brand Prescription when no generic available copay: \$1

+Brand prescription when generic available copay: \$3

+• Over-the-counter copay: \$1

+• \$10 non-emergency emergency

+room visits

+Income > 159% and ≤ No annual enrollment fee

+211% FPL and Native No cost sharing

+American Tribe or 8

+Alaskan Native.

+Income > 159% and \leq Annual enrollment fee: \$50 per

+211% FPL child or \$100 maximum for two or

+more.

+Office visit copay: \$5

+Outpatient hospital: \$5

+Generic Prescription copay: \$1

+Brand Prescription when no

+generic available copay: \$1

+Brand prescription when

+generic available copay: \$10

+Over-the-counter copay: \$1

+• \$25 non-emergency emergency

+room visits

 For all members of federally recognized Native American tribes and Alaska Natives, there is no cost-sharing imposed.
-A \$0 copayment is printed on each qualified beneficiary's health insurance card.
+A \$0 co-payment is printed on each qualified beneficiary's health insurance card.
 Pursuant to 42 C.F.R. § 457.505(d)(1), all beneficiaries receive well-child visits and age-appropriate immunizations at no cost to their families.
 NC law (N.C.
-GEN. STAT. § 108A-70.21(e) restricts the total annual aggregate (12 months, continuous coverage as opposed to a calendar or fiscal year)

-cost-sharing for beneficiaries' subject to co-payments to 5% of the family's income.
+GEN. STAT. § 108A-70.21(e) restricts the total annual aggregate (12 months, continuous coverage as opposed to a calendar or fiscal year) cost-sharing for beneficiaries' subject to co-payments to 5% of the family's income.